Elymar23/gcp_oci_vm_start/README.md

      4. **pwd** (enter)

 ### Step 4: Stop/Terminate VM
-- click on the 3 dots
+- Click on the 3 dots
 - Click **Delete**
 - We do not care about a graceful shutdown, click **Delete**